MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-insights-for-extensions.md

 Replace `<instrumenation key>` with your key.

 When done, build the extension package, then publish and install it as usual.
-When the extension is run from [!INCLUDE[prodshort](includes/prodshort.md)], Application Insights gathers the telemetry data for viewing.
+When the extension is run from [!INCLUDE[prodshort](includes/prodshort.md)], Application Insights gathers the telemetry data for viewing and analyzing.

 ## See Also
 [Getting Started with AL](devenv-get-started.md)